hrc-pme/hrc-pme.github.io/README.md

 1. Edit components in `src/components/`
 2. Update generator logic in `src/scripts/generate.py` if needed
 3. Run `python3 src/scripts/generate.py` to apply changes

-## Development

-This is a static website built with HTML, CSS, and Python using a custom build system for maintainability and modularity.
-The build system handles relative path generation automatically for both root-level and subdirectory pages.